Rob - Fotolia

 "Technology is just an enabler," Sklar said.
 "Figuring out who your customers are has nothing to do with technology."

-When a client comes to Sklar to get a 360-degree view of customers, her first question is, "Why?"
-Companies have to identify a goal first, she said.
-Are they trying to acquire new customers, retain existing customers, cross-sell or up-sell, or reduce costs?
+When a client comes to Sklar to get a 360-degree view of customers, her question is, "Why?"
+Companies have to identify a goal , she said.
+Are they trying to acquire customers, retain existing customers, cross-sell or up-sell, or reduce costs?
 Then, there needs to be a detailed analysis of the current customer experience to figure out what can be improved, she said.

 Data silos are often a problem, Sklar said.
 Data integration is usually a priority, as is identifying any data that is missing and deciding which pieces of data are most important, she said.
 Sklar also recommended companies become more digital and cloud-focused because of the speed and flexibility a cloud environment provides.